prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/05-File-Handling.md

 # File Handling

-Prisma doesn't provide a dedicated API for file handling any more.
+Prisma doesn't provide a dedicated API for file handling.
 This gives you more flexibility and allows to manage files in a way that's appropriate to your application.

-To learn what a file handling API based on [AWS S3](https://aws.amazon.com/s3/) looks like, check out this [example](https://aws.amazon.com/s3/) project.
+To learn what a file handling API based on [AWS S3](https://aws.amazon.com/s3/) can look like, check out this [example](https://github.com/graphcool/prisma/tree/master/examples/file-handling-s3) project.